 It’s the same approach Warren Buffett used to build his success.
 He built his foundation upon the teachings of Benjamin Graham and then incorporated concepts from Phillip Fisher, Charlie Munger, and others, which strengthened his approach.

 He further adapted the process to his unique abilities and strengths.
 He knew why he was doing what he was doing and what the expected long-term results would be if he stuck to his approach.
 That’s a big reason for his tremendous long-term success.

 It’s only when you have congruency between your unique talents, your investing style (value, growth, long-term, short-term) and your financial goals that you will finally achieve success.

 The section attempts to help you answer why you’re doing what you’re doing.
 I’m going to take you through a short series of questions to help you get to where you need to be.

 Take a little time to complete the following questions, but don’t over-think them.
 You will be amazed how much this process can improve your results.

 Question 1: Why do you invest in individual stocks (mutual funds, options, ETF’s) and what do you hope to get out of it?

-Comments for question 1: If you’re picking stocks because of the adrenaline rush or thrill of it, you’re gambling and will more than likely blow up and lose all your money.
-If you’re picking stocks to get rich, you’ll probably take on too much risk and suffer large losses.
+Comments for question 1: If you’re picking stocks because of the adrenaline rush or thrill of it, you’re gambling and will more than likely blow-up and lose all your money.
+If you’re picking stocks to get rich, you’ll probably take on too much risk and suffer substantial losses.
 If you’re investing in stocks because you feel there’s no other alternative, you won’t get great results because your heart isn’t into it.
 If you’re investing in stocks for any of the above reasons, you’re much better off using index funds for the majority of your investment dollars.
-Then set aside a small percentage that you can afford to lose for speculative play.
+Then set aside a small percentage that you can afford to lose for speculative investments.

 If, on the other hand, you’re a stock investor because you love what you’re doing without regard to money and you understand why your investing philosophy works, then you’re on your way to becoming a master investor.